Serie A1 1980–81 (men's volleyball)

 1980–81 Serie A1 was the thirty-sixth men's volleyball major Italian championship; it was won by Turin-based team Klippan, which got its third title in a row.

 Format

-Twelve contestants took part to a simple round-robin tournament, earning two points for each win.
+Twelve contestants took part in a simple round-robin tournament, earning two points for each win.
 In the end, the final chart-leading team won the title, while bottom two teams were relegated in the lower division.